awsdocs/amazon-ec2-user-guide/doc_source/provisioned-iops.md

 | Amazon EBS Multi\-attach | Supported |
 | Boot volume | Supported |

-\* `io2` Block Express volumes are supported with C7g, R5b, Trn1, X2idn, and X2iedn instances only\. `io2` volumes attached to these instances, during or after launch, automatically run on Block Express\.
+\* `io2` Block Express volumes are supported with C6in, C7g, M6in, M6idn, R5b, R6in, R6idn, Trn1, X2idn, and X2iedn instances\. `io2` volumes attached to these instances, during or after launch, automatically run on Block Express\.
 For more information, see [`io2` Block Express volumes](#io2-block-express)\.

 † To achieve maximum throughput of 1,000 MiB/s, the volume must be provisioned with 64,000 IOPS and it must be attached to an [instance built on the Nitro System](instance-types.md#ec2-nitro-instances)\. `io1` volumes created before December 6, 2017 and that have not been modified since creation, might not reach full performance unless you [modify the volume](ebs-modify-volume.md)\.